Europe makes final push in talks to avert new Russian war in Ukraine

 Russian officials have offered a bleak assessment of talks so far, with United States and NATO officials firmly rejecting its main demand for an end to NATO’s open door policy for new members.

-The Kremlin has indicated that Moscow will decide in coming days whether it is worth continuing with the talks.
+Peskov called the sanctions bill “extremely negative, especially against the background of the ongoing series of negotiations, albeit unsuccessful, but negotiations.”

+Sanctions against a head of state “is an outrageous measure that is comparable to breaking off relations,” Peskov said.

-The meeting of the OSCE permanent council, which includes Russia and Ukraine, is part of a series of diplomatic steps this week designed to defuse tensions over the massing of Russian troops near the Ukrainian border, which has raised fears that President Vladimir Putin may be planning a renewed attack.
+The meeting of the OSCE permanent council, which includes Russia and Ukraine, is part of a series of diplomatic steps this week designed to defuse tensions over the massing of Russian troops near the Ukrainian border, which has raised fears that Putin may be planning a renewed attack.

 Russian officials have denied any such plans and have rebuffed NATO calls to de-escalate, saying it has a right to move troops and forces on its own territory.
-Russia has countered with demands for sweeping new security guarantees from the United States and NATO, including the demand that NATO halt any further expansion eastward.
+Russia has countered with demands for sweeping new security guarantees from the United States and NATO, including a halt any further expansion eastward of NATO.

 United States ambassador to the OSCE, Michael Carpenter, said no concrete results were expected this week but that the important thing was to find ways to deepen dialogue with Russia in coming months.

 “Our main goal is, in principle, to establish a dialogue,” he said, speaking to independent Russian television Dozhd.
-“Yes, our positions are polar, but this does not mean that there are no elements and areas on which we cannot agree.”
+“Yes, our positions are polar [opposites], but this does not mean that there are no elements and areas on which we cannot agree.”

 The talks this week are a key test for NATO and Europe in their efforts to avert a major new war and to strengthen the continent’s security.